birthdates/Lua-Obfuscator/README.md

 Second, make your changes

 Third, with Visual Studio, at the top press Build then Build Solution (this can change depending on your IDE)

+# I have an error
+If you get a VCRedist error, please download the C++ Libraries here https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads.